Fauna of the United States: Eastern United States

 The white-tailed deer is common in all eastern states.

 In the Appalachian Mountains and the Eastern United States are many animals that live in forested habitats.
 They include deer, rabbits, rodents, squirrels, hares, woodpeckers, owls, foxes and bears.
 The New England region is particularly famous for its crab and the American lobster living along most of the Atlantic Coast.
 The bobcat, raccoon and striped skunk live in every eastern state, while the American alligator lives in every coastal state between North Carolina and Texas.

 Some species of mammals found throughout the Eastern U.S. includes the red fox and gray fox, the North American beaver, North American porcupine, Virginia opossum, eastern mole, coyote, white-tailed deer, American mink, North American river otter, and long-tailed weasel.
-The American black bear lives throughout most of New England, New York, New Jersey, Pennsylvania, Maryland, the Virginias, and parts of the Carolinas and Florida.
+The American black bear lives throughout most of New England, New York, New Jersey, Pennsylvania, Maryland, the Virginias, Kentucky, Tennessee, and parts of the Carolinas and Florida.

 The American beaver is found throughout the U.S., except for Florida, Nevada and Hawaii.

 Shrews are common: the cinereus shrew, long-tailed shrew and American water shrew are widespread in the New England region, while the North American least shrew and southeastern shrew are common in the southeastern states.
 The American pygmy shrew, smoky shrew, and northern short-tailed shrew are found from the Appalachian Mountains to New England.
 The star-nosed mole lives throughout the Eastern U.S., while the hairy-tailed mole is more common from the Appalachians to New England in the north.

 Hares are also common: the snowshoe hare thrives from the Appalachians to New England, the Appalachian cottontail is only found in the Appalachians, the New England cottontail is only found in New England, while the eastern cottontail is widespread throughout the east.
 While the white-footed mouse and muskrat are common throughout the east, with the exception of Florida, the meadow vole is found from the Appalachians to New England and the southern red-backed vole is found in New England.

 The striped skunk lives throughout the contiguous United States.